PearlPhahlane/CodeSpace-Academy-Module_5R_CS20240132_wfo2407_A1_Pearl-Phahlane_SDF05R/README.md

 - **Button 3 (Shake)**: This button shakes and changes color three times on hover, creating a visually engaging effect.
 Implementing the multiple color changes within the shake animation was a learning experience in managing CSS animations.

-- **HTML Adjustment Section**: Added to highlight a specific correction made in the usage example.
+- **HTML Adjustment Section**:
-- **Usage Example**: Updated to include `type="button"` attribute in each button element for clarity and correctness.
+-Updated to include `type="button"` attribute in each button element for clarity and correctness.

 ## Learning Goals